stablekernel/aqueduct/CONTRIBUTING.md

 - For bug fixes, please file an issue or submit a pull request to master.
 - For documentation improvements (typos, errors, etc.), please submit a pull request to the branch `docs/source`.
-- For new features that are not already identified in issues, please file a new issue to discuss.
+- For features that are not already identified in issues, please file a issue to discuss.

 ## Pull Request Requirements

 Please document the intent of the pull request.
-All non-documentation pull requests must also include automated tests that cover the new code, including failure cases.
+All non-documentation pull requests must also include automated tests that cover the code, including failure cases.
 If applicable, please update the documentation in the `docs/source` branch.

 ## Running Tests